 Does “95%” mean Generative AI ROI is impossible?

-Where are the fastest wins?
+What are the fastest win areas?

 References